NTA answers FAQs in response to alleged NEET Results 2024 scam

 How were the compensatory marks calculated?

-The loss of examination time was ascertained and such candidates were compensated with marks based on their answering efficiency and time lost, as per the mechanism/ formula established by the apex court, vide its judgment dated 13.06.2018 in W.P.
+They determined the loss of examination time and compensated the affected candidates with marks based on their answering efficiency and time lost.
+This was done according to the mechanism established by the apex court’s judgment dated 13.06.2018 in W.P.
 551 of 2018.
-1563 candidates were compensated for the loss of time.
+A total of 1,563 candidates received compensation for the lost time.

 How can any candidate score 718 and 719 marks in the NEET (UG) – 2024?